 Labor and delivery nurses may also be interested in obtaining additional certifications in order to expand their career opportunities.
-Some of the most common certifications for this kind of specialty nurse are:
+Some of the most common LD RN certifications for this field include:

 - Electronic Fetal Monitoring – A certificate in electronic fetal monitoring (C-EFM) can be obtained by doctors, nurses, midwives, and paramedics.
 The purpose of this certificate is to provide pre-birth care and keep mother’s informed on the state of their pregnancy.

 - Neonatal Resurrection Certification – This certificate is open to any medical professional involved in delivery.
 To receive this certification, you’ll be required to attend a course that focuses on resuscitating newborns and improving teamwork in the delivery room.

 - Certified Nurse Midwife – A certified midwife is different from a labor and delivery nurse, though it is possible to obtain this certification.
 Becoming a midwife can take up to 8 years of education, consisting of a bachelor’s degree, nursing experience, and additional midwife training.

 There are quite a few certifications when it comes to labor and delivery.
 It’s important that nurses in this field are fully trained and equipped to handle any issues related to birth, thus resulting in the large number of licenses required for this position.

 What is the Starting Salary of a Labor and Delivery Nurse?